-How to not be a Grinch and keep the holiday spirit!
+How to not be a Grinch and keep the holiday spirit during your next move!

-Moving between Christmas and New Years has become a popular choice.
-School is out and families find this an easier time to transition schools and work.
-Although the holiday season may be a popular time to move due to flexibility in work and school schedules, the hustle and bustle of the holidays creates even more stress for anyone dealing with a move.
+Moving between Christmas and New Years has become a popular choice because school is out and families find this an easier time to transition schools and work.
+Although the holiday season may be a popular time to move due to this increased flexibility, the hustle and bustle of the holidays creates even more stress for anyone dealing with a move.
+For all the joy that the holiday season brings, it can also be one of the most stressful times of year.
+This becomes significantly intensified when you throw a move into the mix.
 Not only do you have to plan out your move further in advance, you also have to deal with holiday parties, gifts, and family traditions around the same time – this is the making for the perfect moving disaster!

 You always want to plan in advance, but with Christmas and New Years in the mix, you’ll really want to plan ahead.
-Movers, truck rental and self storage companies tend to book up fast during this time of year.
-Also keep in mind that some of these companies may be closed on key dates that you might be moving, so make sure to reserve or rent well in advance of your moving date.
-Check online and reserve or rent as soon as you know your moving date, you may even have to rent ahead of time so that the services will be available.
+Movers, truck rentals, and self storage companies tend to book up fast during this time of year.
+Also, keep in mind that some of these companies may be closed on key dates that you may be moving, so make sure to reserve or rent well in advance of your moving date.
+Check online and reserve or rent your storage unit as soon as you know your moving date.
+This will assure that you get dates and places that work well for you.

-We all love to decorate during the holidays but if you are moving during this time, it is wise to pack most everything up.
+We all love to decorate during the holidays, but if you are moving during Christmas, it is wise to pack most everything up.
+Pick a few special holiday decorations to take with you.
+Stockings, for example, are easy to pack and can be a nice reminder of home.
 Packing your home before Christmas will put less stress on the family.
 Don’t worry about missing out on decorating; try using nature in place of traditional decorations.
-Use a live Christmas tree and decorated it traditionally with popcorn and cranberries strings.
-Have the kids make paper ornaments for the tree.
+Use a live Christmas tree and decorate it traditionally with popcorn and cranberries strings.
+Get the whole family involved and have the kids make paper ornaments for the tree.
 This will keep them busy while you pack and the whole tree (ornaments and all!) can be recycled after Christmas.
 Use leaves, fruit, berries and fresh flowers as a center piece on your table use and candles instead of lights.
 You might like this so much it becomes a new family tradition!

+Keep your holiday traditions intact as much as possible.
+Whether it includes a religious celebration or reading a special holiday story, these traditions can help keep you grounded.
 If your house is the “go to” home for your family, don’t worry, you can still celebrate in a fully packed house.
 You have several options to host for the holidays.
 You can order a meal with all the trimmings and just heat it up, go out for brunch – a real treat (most major hotels offer this option), or pre-cook most of the meal.
 I have found that I enjoy cooking most of the side dishes days ahead, this way I can enjoy my family and friends.
 Most items can be heated up on the day of the event!
 Whatever your plan, make it easy for you.
 Use festive paper plates and disposable cook wear so that you can pack most of your kitchen beforehand.
 This is not the year to pull out your china and crystal; this should be packed well in advance because it takes so much time.
 You don’t want to be packing these items at the last minute because they are so priceless.
+If you start to feel a bit of nostalgia for a tradition that simply cannot be achieved during your move, start a new holiday tradition.
+Dining out on Christmas Eve or going to see a holiday play mean less work for you and can lead to a much loved family tradition!

 When you plan and pack up before hand, you might find that there’s not a lot to around the house to keep your family entertained.
 Kids especially will tell you they are bored and that one toy they haven’t wanted for 6 months is packed away.
 One of the best thing around the holidays is all the free or inexpensive events offered in your community.
 Check your local area for free concerts, events and parents’ day out (time when you can drop off the kids during the day, for more packing).
 Many churches, towns and malls host events for the whole family.
 Plan again in advance, for some fun time during the move, it will help release the stress and give you a much needed break from packing or planning.